 ~Joe Paschal, Pastor at LifePoint Church, Reisterstown, Maryland

 At LifePoint, we want to engage our church family in the things that are close to God’s heart.
 We believe God’s Word makes it clear that justice for the oppressed is one of those things.
-The issue of modern slavery struck a chord in our hearts when we participated in Freedom Sunday for the past two years.
+The issue of exploitation struck a chord in our hearts when we participated in Freedom Sunday for the past two years.

 This year, we wanted to expand our influence to include our own backyard.
 We’ve always known about The Samaritan Women and the great ministry they do.
 We had done a couple of projects with them in the past.
 So we chose to get onboard with TSW in a more intentional way.